Berries for Dogs

 Regardless, the scientific literature on flavonoids and their anti-cancer properties is dense and promising.
 In addition to studies on cancer cell lines, researchers have expanded to animal models to help better understand the applicability of their findings to multi-dimensional live organisms.

-• Similar to the effect of kaempferol on human cancer cell lines, the same has been observed in animal cell lines.
-Cancer cell lines harvested from mice and exposed to kaempferol have shown anticancer properties in bladder, lung, and prostate cancer.
+- Similar to the effect of kaempferol on human cancer cell lines, the same has been observed in animal cell lines.
+Cancer cell lines harvested from mice exposed to kaempferol have shown anticancer properties in bladder, lung, and prostate cancer.
 Likewise, cancer cell lines harvested from rats and exposed to kaempferol have shown anticancer properties in brain, liver, and pancreatic cancer.

 Studying Flavonoids in Animal Diets